akinmustafa/awesome-unity-games/README.md

 ### Virtual Reality
 - [BricksVR](https://github.com/d12/bricksvr-game) — A mirror of the BricksVR, multiplayer sandbox game available on Steam and the Oculus store.
 - [MiniGolf](https://github.com/mmeyrat/MiniGolf-VR) — A virtual reality game of mini-golf made with Unity, intended for the Oculus Quest.

-### Why?
-This repository exists due to a scarcity of open-source Unity projects and the growing demand for them.
-I made this list to centralize everything in one place.

 ### Something Wrong?
 Feel free to open an issue or let me know on [Discord](https://discord.com/users/501804360079245312).